KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _accobor_ [o n]
 PIE: \*kup- "wish"
 COGN: Lat. _cupio_ "wish", Skt. _kupyati_ "be angry"
 ETYM: The OIr. word is actually the verbal noun of _ad-cobra_ "wish", which is itself of deadjectival origin, cf. Osc. _cyprum_ "good" (Varro, L.L.
 V 159).
 Cf. also the Italic theonym _dea Cupra_ (Picenum).
 An old compound from this root is MIr. _milchobar_ "honey-desiring = bear" (a semantic parallel is provided by Russ. _medvéd'_ "bear" (lit. "honey-eater").
 The change \*pr > \*br is regular in Celtic (see [\*gabro- "goat"](#gabro)).
 Cf. also the PN _Ol-chobar_ "drink-desiring (?)".
-On the IE side of this etymology, the probable connection with OCS _kypěti_ "boil" and Lith. _kūpė́ti_ "boil" does not attest a laryngeal in this root; these forms have the long \*u in the root as the result of Balto-Slavic vrddhi (common in verbs with intensive meaning).
+On the IE side of this etymology, the probable connection with OCS _kypěti_ "boil" and Lith. _kūpė́ti_ "boil" does not attest a laryngeal in this root; these forms have the long \*u in the root as the result of Balto-Slavic vṛddhi (common in verbs with intensive meaning).
 REF: [EDPC]

 ### <a id="adreto">\*ad-ret-o- "reach, grasp" (v)</a>